 During 1943 and into 1944 Brigadier General Newton Longfellow’s (from 1 July 1943 Major General Frederick Anderson’s and from 6 January 1944 Lieutenant General James H. Doolittle’s) 8th AAF had grown steadily in size and capability under the pressure of combat, and had begun to launch attacks deeper into Germany.
-The USAAF believed that the defensive firepower of its Boeing B-17 Flying Fortress and Consolidated B-24 Liberator heavy bombers, typically 10 or more 0.5-in (12.7-mm) machine guns mostly in power-operated turrets, would allow them to defend themselves as long as they flew in tight box formations, which offered the opportunity for overlapping fields of fire as each bomber covered two or more companion bombers.
-Combat experience soon disabused the Americans of this belief, for with their greater speed and agility the German fighters were able to plunge though the bomber boxes and use their 20- and 30-mm cannon, firing explosive projectiles, to knock down large numbers of bombers.
+The USAAF believed that the defensive firepower of its Boeing B-17 Flying Fortress and Consolidated B-24 Liberator four-engined heavy bombers, typically 10 or more 0.5-in (12.7-mm) machine guns mostly in power-operated turrets, would allow them to defend themselves as long as they flew in tight box formations, which offered the opportunity for overlapping fields of fire as each bomber covered two or more companion bombers.
+Combat experience soon disabused the Americans of this belief, for with their greater speed and agility the German fighters were able to plunge through the bomber boxes and use their 20- and 30-mm cannon, firing explosive projectiles, to knock down large numbers of bombers.
 The gunners of the bombers claimed very considerable numbers of German fighters shot down, but these claims were significantly greater than the reality, and the rate of bomber losses was not sustainable.

-This became apparent as the lessons of ‘Juggler’ (the first Schweinfurt and Regensburg mission on 17 August 1943) were digested: 230 bombers attacked the ball bearing factories in Schweinfurt and another 146 the aircraft factories in Regensburg, in the process losing 60 of their number before returning to their bases, where another 87 had to be scrapped as they were beyond economic repair.
+This became apparent as the lessons of 'Juggler' (the first Schweinfurt and Regensburg mission on 17 August 1943) were digested: 230 bombers attacked the ball-bearing factories in Schweinfurt and another 146 the aircraft factories in Regensburg, in the process losing 60 of their number before returning to their bases, where another 87 had to be scrapped as they were beyond economic repair.
 The Germans admitted the loss of only 27 fighters.
 A second raid, on 14 October, was almost as costly: 291 aircraft were despatched, and of these 77 were lost.
 Neither attack inflicted decisive damage on its target factories, and the 8th AAF was compelled to call a temporary halt in its programme of daylight missions into Germany as its bomber force was rebuilt.

 The two missions were exhaustively studied by both the Americans and the Germans, the latter concluding that their current tactic of using heavily armed twin-engined bomber destroyers was working well.
 Over the winter of 1943/44 they continued this programme, adding to their numbers of heavy fighter and developing heavier weapons for all of their aircraft.
 They also pulled almost all of their fighter forces back into Germany, as the majority of their losses stemmed from fighter actions over forward areas.
 There seemed to be little merit in attacking the bombers with large numbers of US and British fighters in the area.

 The Allied assessment of the two raids reached different conclusions, namely that bombers were unable to protect themselves adequately, as had earlier been believed, and thus that fighter escort had to be provided for the whole of any mission.
-Luckily for the UAAF, the right fighter for the task was available in the form of the North American P-51 Mustang, which had started to arrive at English bases in swelling numbers and possessed all the attributes, especially in range, required of an escort fighter.
-Over the winter of 1943/44 the USAAF reorganised its fighter squadrons as the Mustang arrived in larger numbers, and as longer-range versions of its existing Lockheed P-38 Lightning and Republic P-47 Thunderbolt fighters were developed.
+Luckily for the UAAF, the right fighter for the task was available in the form of the P-51, which had started to arrive at English bases in swelling numbers and possessed all the attributes, especially in range, required of an escort fighter.
+Over the winter of 1943/44 the USAAF reorganised its fighter squadrons as the Mustang arrived in larger numbers, and as longer-range versions of its existing Lockheed P-38 Lightning twin-engined and Republic P-47 Thunderbolt single-engined fighters were developed.